Day Thirteen - Scottish Borders - Dryburgh Abbey, Abbotsford (Sir Walter Scott) & Melrose Abbey

 Dryburgh Abbey was built in the 1100s.
 English armies partially wrecked it in 1322.
 'It is said than in 1322, while retreating south to England, following an unsuccessful attack on Edinburgh, English King Edward II's army took exception to the sound of Dryburgh Abbey's bells being rung, to celebrate the Scottish victory.
 In frustrated revenge, the English army burned & sacked Dryburgh Abbey & nearby Melrose Abbey'.

-This assembled paraphrase is from Borders Tales and Trails, 2018, Torchflame Books, by Kenneth & Norman Turnbull.
-(See Bibliography page for all sources of info during the trip).
+This assembled paraphrase is from Borders Tales & Trails, see Bibliography for all sources of info during the trip.

 We crossed the Swing Bridge again & took a different walking route back to Dryburgh Arms.